 Tamarind bark and seed both can treat Alzheimer’s disease by inhibiting cholinesterase enzyme activity.
 Furthermore, tamarind also helps to dissolve blood clots from the brain (24).

 16. Good for the eye

-Tamarind seed polysaccharide and hydrogel is very useful as an eye drops.
+Tamarind seed polysaccharides and hydrogel are very useful as eye drops.
 It helps to relieve important problems of eyes such as dry eye syndrome, glaucoma, ocular burning, trouble blinking, and sensation (25).
 This polysaccharide also promotes corneal wound healing and treats bacterial keratitis (infection of the cornea that is caused by bacteria) (26).

 17. Reduce fluoride toxicity

 Fluoride mainly found in drinking water can harm health.
 Tamarind leaves and fruit decreases plasma fluoride concentration and ameliorate fluoride-induced liver and kidney damage (27).